 Wandering through the villages it was interesting to see a few signs of the cultural revolution still present, providing a reminder of the turbulent history of the People’s Republic which is still in living memory, if fading fast.

 Some of the villagers looked as old as the buildings themselves and I wondered what stories they would tell if I could communicate with them.
 While the changes in China’s big cities have been enormous out here in the countryside life is still fairly basic.

-After this it was sadly time to head back to Shenzhen where I enjoyed some extremely tasty dumplings for dinner!
-I’d throughly recommend visiting Kaiping before it’s turned into a major tourist attraction which seems inevitable given its historic importance.
+After this, it was sadly time to head back to Shenzhen where I enjoyed some extremely tasty dumplings for dinner!
+I’d thoroughly recommend visiting Kaiping before it’s turned into a major tourist attraction which seems inevitable given its historic importance.